academe/idealpostcodes/README.md

 so classes can be extended as needed.

 Communication with the remote API happens in the `Transport` object.
 Instantiate that with your API key and pass that into the other classes.
+This class uses curl to communicate, but you may want to create a guzzle version or use a different http client - just write an adapter and you should be good.

 Each value class searves two purposes: